 Is Creativity Accessible in the Workplace?
 The Power of Playfulness & Inclusion

-Jul 9, 2024 | Community Insights, Workforce Insights
+Jul 9, 2024 | Community Insights, Employee Experience Insights

 Have you ever worked on a project at the office and found yourself losing track of time because you were genuinely enjoying the process?
 Maybe you’d even describe it as “fun”!
 On the other hand, have you ever participated in a work activity that was planned to be “fun for the team”, only to find it anything but?